earthbucks/earthbucks/README.md

 ## License

-All software is copyright Ryan X. Charles and is not open-source unless otherwise specified.
+All software is copyright Ryan X. Charles LLC and is not open-source unless otherwise specified.
 Some software is open-source and is licensed under the MIT license.
 See the LICENSE file in each directory for details.
 Some software that is not open-source is included for educational purposes only.

-Copyright (c) 2024 Ryan X. Charles
+Copyright (c) 2024 Ryan X. Charles LLC